 Medicaid may send you form saying you have to give them a "verification of your residency."
 What they want is some documents that show your "home" address.
 Aged foster youth often don't have documents that show the address where you live.
 Also, sometime you are living or staying somewhere that you can't get mail at.
 All that Medicaid really requires is some "proof" that you are living at Texas.
-If you don't have the documents that show the address where you live or get mail, you can have a non-relative provide a statement (which can be a letter) about your living situation that can be sent to show your residency for Medicaid.
+If you don't have the documents that show the address where you live a non-relative provide a statement (which can be a letter) about your living situation that can be sent to show your residency for Medicaid.